 In this song the words that brought me the most peace and comfort came from the line “My seasons change, you stay the same” and it is here that I believe God wanted me to rest for a while and share some truth to any that may be experiencing a season of life filled with change and transitions.

 Change is never easy for people but it is a constant factor in all of our lives.
-While the Preacher in Ecclesiastes claims that “there is nothing new under the sun,” (Eccl.
-1:9) the truth is, no two days are ever the same and we must be ever vigilant in our attempt to follow the old adage of rolling with the punches in an effort to keep moving forward in life.
+While the Preacher in Ecclesiastes claims that “there is nothing new under the sun,” (Ecclesiastes 1:9) the truth is, no two days are ever the same and we must be ever vigilant in our attempt to follow the old adage of rolling with the punches in an effort to keep moving forward in life.
 The struggles may be familiar but, rarely, are they constant each day.
-While the world and circumstances around us change, we can be confident in knowing that “Jesus Christ is the same yesterday and today and forever.”
-(Hebrews 13:8)
+While the world and circumstances around us change, we can be confident in knowing that:

 Nothing in this life is permanent.
 Seasons of our lives come and go as we all experience times of famine and abundance.
 Even in the midst of all of these things we can rest assured that, though times, seasons, and events change, God and his nature are always the one thing in our lives that we can rest on as that one thing that remains constant.